Mosser Hobnail Glass

 Mosser Hobnail Pitchers

-Mosser produces hobnail pitchers using original Fenton hobnail molds (or molds derived directly from them).
+Mosser produces hobnail pitchers using original Fenton hobnail moulds (or moulds derived directly from them).

 That means: